yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

 1. What available system should you use to automate software builds and deployments of the application?

-    Azure DevOps' build and release management features are a complete end to end solution for automating builds deployment for the solutions.
+    Azure DevOps' build and release management features are a complete end-to-end solution for automating builds deployment for the solutions.
 From there, you can customize the gates your solution needs to promote the solution from environment to environment.
 You're in complete control of how the CI/CD process is implemented.

     Once we have the build definition producing build artifacts, we create a release pipeline using the Release Management features of Azure DevOps.

-    The release pipeline is like the build definition in that it is a series to steps or tasks that we put together to produce an outcome.
+    The release pipeline is like the build definition in that it is a series of steps or tasks that we put together to produce an outcome.
 In this case...we produce the deployment of a release to one or more environments and perform some level of validation and verification of each release.

     We can then configure approval steps between each environment as quality stage gates.
 This allows us to control the flow of releases as they proceed through the environments.

     The pipeline for development would simply deploy upon a successful build from the build pipeline.

     Then, before we deploy to test, we may want the QA team to decide when to deploy the release into the environment.
-If that were the case, we would configure a manual approval and the deployment, although still automated, would not occur until a member of the QA team approved it to be deployed.
+If that were the case, we would configure a manual approval, and the deployment, although still automated, would not occur until a member of the QA team approved it to be deployed.
 This is useful when a QA team may be reviewing an existing release (previously deployed) and does not want the current release to be overwritten in their test environment.

     Once the deployment to test occurs, we would likely have additional acceptance tests executed.

     If these acceptance tests pass, we could then trigger the deployment to production.

-    It is important to note that each environment can have its own set of tasks as often times, the deployment and validation steps vary by environment.
+    It is important to note that each environment can have its own set of tasks as oftentimes, the deployment and validation steps vary by environment.

 2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site.

     For a production deployment, the customer wants to maintain the uptime of the application.
 Thus, when we are deploying a new release, we want the application to remain available.

     Azure App Services have a deployment slot feature specifically to enable this scenario.
 Each App Service has, by default, a production deployment slot.
 This is not to be confused with a production environment.
-For the purposes of this case study, we could add a new deployment slot named "staging."
+For this case study, we could add a new deployment slot named "staging."

-    To do this, we add an additional deployment slot to the Azure App Service and configure the release pipeline to deploy to the newly created deployment slot.
+    To do this, we add a deployment slot to the Azure App Service and configure the release pipeline to deploy to the newly created deployment slot.

-    Assuming a successful deployment and verification to the staging slot, we add an additional task to the deployment that switches the staging deployment slot with the production deployment slot and all new requests will be directed to the newly deployed application.
+    Assuming a successful deployment and verification to the staging slot, we add a task to the deployment that switches the staging deployment slot with the production deployment slot and all new requests will be directed to the newly deployed application.
 All of this is done with no downtime to the application.

 3. Document how to integrate unit tests into the continuous delivery process such that when a test fails to pass, the deployment process is flagged and stopped.